 Guys, no bullshit.
-I’ve got no idea what Annihilation was about, and that scares me!
+I’ve got no idea what Annihilation was about.
+That scares me!

-Much of the film oscillates between Lena in a stark room, debriefing Lomax (Benedict Wong), and her exploration of the shimmer with an all-female team of scientists: Dr. Ventress (Jennifer Jason Leigh), Josie (Tessa Thompson), Anya (Gina Rodriguez), and Cass (Tuva Novotny).
+Much of the film oscillates between Lena in a stark room debriefing Lomax (Benedict Wong), and an all-female team of scientists who explore the shimmer: Dr. Ventress (Jennifer Jason Leigh), Josie (Tessa Thompson), Anya (Gina Rodriguez), and Cass (Tuva Novotny).

-The team’s objective is to reach the lighthouse, with Lena needing to discover what happened to Kane.
+The team’s objective is to reach the lighthouse, while Lena’s is to discover her husband’s fate.

 For the most part, the team’s exploration of the shimmer is mundane.
 Yea, they get into hijinks.
 Yea, bad shit happens (and there’s a fantastic scene with a bear that screams like a human).
 But it follows the pattern of what you’d expect in a Sci-fi when a bunch of dumb humans decide to inspect otherworldly events.

 Instead, it’s the philosophies that surround their decisions, and in particular, the final 25 minutes that make the film.
 The fact that the entirety of the shimmer is a refraction, with species mutating and siphoning traits from one another is Darwinian.
 That is, the organisms within the shimmer are conducting natural selection on speed.

 The fact that anyone who goes into the shimmer knows they’re going into a suicide mission, as teams have been going in for three years with no one returning, is abject Nietzschean Nihilism.
 This mood is doubled upon itself by the diffused camera effect, as though there is a color-hazed shimmer within the lens, and is juxtaposed by the grey-muted landscape of barren swamp.